Timeouts

 Servers can interact with this timeout via the handler context.
 Depending on your needs, there are a few ways to approach it:

-The first way is via an AbortSignal on the context.
-Using this signal, route handlers can then tell if the timeout specified by the client was reached and abort their processes accordingly.
-The AbortSignal can be found via the property name signal.
+on the context.
+Using this signal, route handlers can then tell if the timeout specified

-The signal can be passed to other functions or used to gracefully stop processes when the timeout is reached.
-Using signal works for any operation you might want to call as long as the API supports it.
+The signal can be passed to other functions or used to gracefully stop processes when the timeout is reached or when the

 import type { HandlerContext } from "@bufbuild/connect";